IN2000-Team6/ProjectGladlaks/README.md

 # NOTE!

 This is *not* the original repo for this project!
 Users outside the University of Oslo Enterprise was not able to view the original.
-This repo was created to act as a showcase for the project and *does not* reflect the workflow of the original project development!
+This repo was created to act as a showcase for the project, so usernames for collaborators may be different!

 # ProjectGladlaks